 10 fun facts about France – overview, geography, tourism, etc.

 France is a developed country in Western Europe.
-A large country with numerous heritage sites, France is one of the most visited places in the world.
+Known for its rich history, art, cuisine, and culture, it is one of the most fascinating countries.
 The following are 10 fun facts about France.
 Let’s read.

 Flag of France